6thfdwp/learning-thoughts/JavaScript-language-and-paradigms.md

 - Event handler (callback) is lift moving floor (time consuming)
 When there are many people trying to push button, instead of moving floor for each person, the lift is waiting, until no one is getting in after certain 'delay' elapsed, (here assume there is no limit for lift's capacity) then the actual callback is triggered, i.e start moving.

-We need a wrapped function over the actual callback (moving floor), returned by debounce.
-This wrapped one will be attached to event.
+We need a wrapping function over the actual callback (moving floor), returned by debounce.
+This new wrapping fn will be attached to event.
 It will set timeout and sort of queue the actual callback.
-When the event is happening too often within the delay, the wrapped function will first clear previous timeout, (cancel queued callback), set a new timeout.
+When the event is happening too often within the delay, the wrapping function will first clear previous timeout, (cancel queued callback), set a new timeout.

 Throttle:
 > we don't allow the actual callback to execute more than once every X milliseconds.